1540 “me gusta”

 All meals provided -- mostly vegetarian.
 Breakfast is DIY; lunch and dinner are cooked for staff as a whole 5 days a week; the other 2 days (usually weekends unless we're hosting a group) people cook for themselves using what is available.
 We mostly eat together.
 We provide healthy, 'home-cooked' substantial meals with gluten-free and often vegan options, and standard fruit and vegetables are supplemented whenever possible with organic fruits and vegetables from our garden.
 Teas (including herbal) and basic coffee are provided as standard beverages, with dairy and soy milk for cereal and to add to tea/coffee.
 And we make kombucha most of the year -- Workawayers are welcome to join!
 We do not offer expensive extras such as specialist nut milks, gourmet coffee, designer cheeses, organic juices, grass-fed beef, etc -- if these are a necessity for you, please bring your own.

 Please note that drugs or tobacco (including e-cigs, vaping, etc) and entheogenic (psychedelic/hallucinogenic) 'plant medicines' are NOT allowed anywhere on the property at any time.
 Alcohol can only be consumed occasionally and strictly outside work hours.
-Please ask if you have more questions about this, thank you!
+If you are on prescribed drugs for some reason, it may or may not mean this is not a good fit -- please ask if you have more questions about this, thank you!

 We request people come to stay for at least one month.
 Please don't contact us if you are only able to stay for a week or two, as we won't be able to host you.
 Arrival days should be Tuesday-Saturday, 9am to 6pm.